keltia/fetiche-rs/README.md

 ## Formats

-The default format is the one used by the ASD Aeroscope, but it will soon support the format used by [Safesky] site.
+The default format is the one used by the Aeroscope from ASD, but it will soon support the format used by [Safesky] site.
 There is also the [ASD] site which gives you data aggregated from different Aeroscope antennas.

 These are described in the `src/format/aeroscope.rs`, `src/format/asd.rs` and `src/format/safesky.rs` files.
 There are also transformations in each case when converting into our CSV-based Cat21-like format.

 ### Cat21